Investment Banking in Europe and Asia: London vs. Frankfurt vs. Hong Kong

 I prepared 2,000 pages of sample technical questions and answers and still got questions that were not on my list!

 A: First off, they expect you to know IFRS 16 for operating leases as “baseline knowledge” now – even though there are no universal standards for leases in financial models.

-I know you’ve made specific recommendations about dealing with operating leases in DCFs and valuations, and those are good to know.
+I know you’ve made specific recommendations for lease accounting, and those are good to know.

 But be aware that they could ask you about different ways of handling these items (such as whether you should deduct the full lease expense or add it back in calculations).